eighttrigrams/eighttrigrams-tutorials/README.md

     examples/greeter-1$ clj -m hello Daniel
     "Hello, Daniel!"

+Adhering to these conventions one can access the application from the repl.

+    greeter-1$ clj
+    Clojure 1.9.0
+    user=> (require '[greeter :refer :all])
+    nil
+    user=> (greet "Daniel")
+    "Hello, Daniel!"
+    nil

 The first build tool you should check out is **deps.edn**.
 It comes as part of the language and allows you to use dependencies, from maven, from github, as well